 If you are passionate about caring for the mountain environment, follow our guidance on making choices that will minimise the impact you have while hill walking, climbing or ski-mountaineering.

-Here are a few areas where we can all help.
+Here are a few areas where we can all make a difference.

-Litter in the mountains and their approaches can be a problem and small scraps of plastic linger for decades - even fruit peel can take years to break down.
+Litter in the mountains and their approaches is a problem and small scraps of plastic linger for decades - even fruit peel can take years to break down, especially at higher levels.
 Whether you are camping, walking, or climbing, only carry in things that you are willing to carry out.

 There are few toilets in the mountains, but sometimes we still need to 'go'.
 Dealing with this in a hygienic and environmentally sensitive way is a vital outdoor skill.